httpstersk/iskra-studio/convex/README.md

 # Convex Backend

-This directory contains the Convex backend functions for Iskra (spark-videos).
+This directory contains the Convex backend functions for `iskra-studio`.

 ## Setup Instructions